How to create a remote assessment

 - While assessing, grading, or determining fraud, the lecturer should strive to be unbiased.
 If possible, grading should be anonymous and oral authenticity checks should be based on an unbiased sample of students.

-Take sufficient fraud prevention measures to reduce the risk, while minimizing the downsides of these measures (see the other requirements): our students should still be able to demonstrate how well they master the learning objectives, without being hindered by the fraud prevention measures.
+Take sufficient fraud prevention measures to reduce the risk, while minimizing the downsides of these measures: our students should still be able to demonstrate how well they master the learning objectives, without being hindered by the fraud prevention measures.
+Furthermore, students should not feel the need to commit fraud because they feel well-prepared for the assessment.
+Furthermore, students should not feel the need to commit fraud because they feel well-prepared for the assessment.

 Be available during the assessment to resolve possible unclarities in questions/instructions, and for technical issues.
 You could use email, telephone, Brightspace Discussions (requires refreshing the screen to be able to see changes, both for students and you), or conference / chat tools.
 Ask help from TA’s or colleagues if needed.
-This will reduce the need to commit fraud.
+This will reduce the to contact their peers and therefore commit fraud.

 Students should be able to practice with the assessment setting, questions and tool(s), ample time before the assessment day.
 Do a practice exam 1-2 weeks before the real exam.
 Goal: to test the procedure as well as students’ devices and apps.
 Furthermore, it will familiarize students (and you) with the procedure, which will diminish stress and improve performance.